boda0004/CST8916_Final_Project_Assignment/README.md

 The scripts will send live telemetry (every 10 seconds) to the Azure IoT Hub using each device’s unique connection string.

 **Configuring Azure Services**

+**IoT Hub Setup**

+-Go to the Azure Portal

+-Search and create a new IoT Hub (region: Canada Central)

+-Under the IoT Hub:

+  -Navigate to IoT Devices

+  -Click + New to create:

+   -DowLakeDevice

+   -FifthAveDevice

+   -NACDevice

+Copy and paste each connection string into the appropriate Python script

+**Stream Analytics Job Setup**

+Create a Stream Analytics Job (name: SkatewayAnalytics)

+Under Inputs:

+- Add a new input of type IoT Hub

+- Set alias to RideauSkatewayHubInput

+- Select All Devices and JSON format

+Under Outputs:

+- Add an output of type Blob Storage

+- Set alias: processed-data-blobOutput

+- Use your existing storage account and container processed-data

+- Format: JSON, line separated

+- Path pattern: skateway/{date}/{time}

+Under Query, paste the following:

+    SELECT
+        location,
+        System.Timestamp AS windowEnd,
+        AVG(CAST(iceThickness AS float)) AS avgIceThickness,
+        MAX(CAST(snowAccumulation AS float)) AS maxSnowAccumulation
+    INTO
+        [processed-data-blobOutput]
+    FROM
+        [RideauSkatewayHubInput] TIMESTAMP BY timestamp
+    GROUP BY
+        TumblingWindow(minute, 5), location

+- Click Save Query, then Start Job > Choose Now > Start

+**Accessing Stored Data in Blob Storage**

+- Go to your Storage Account in Azure

+- Open the Containers section and select processed-data

+- Navigate the folders based on the date and hour:

+        skateway/2025/04/09/17/

+- Open or download the output files (JSON or CSV)

+  - Each file contains results grouped by location and time window

+  - Use tools like Notepad, VS Code, or Excel to view the data

+- Example file content:

+        {
+          "location": "Fifth Avenue",
+          "windowEnd": "2025-04-09T17:45:00Z",
+          "avgIceThickness": 28.4,
+          "maxSnowAccumulation": 13
+        }

+# Results:

+After we operated the counterfeit IoT sensors and transmitted the data via Azure Stream Analytics, the system functioned effectively and provided us with a summary of the outcomes every 5 minutes for each location: Dow’s Lake, Fifth Avenue, and NAC.

+**Key Findings:**

+- The system captured real-time ice safety data at 10-second intervals.

+- Data was aggregated in 5-minute windows by location using Stream Analytics.

+- Results include:

+  - Average Ice Thickness

+  - Maximum Snow Accumulation

+**Sample Output (from Azure Blob Storage)**

+Container Path:

+    skateway/2025/04/09/17/

+Sample JSON File:

+    {
+      "location": "Dow's Lake",
+      "windowEnd": "2025-04-09T17:45:00Z",
+      "avgIceThickness": 27.6,
+      "maxSnowAccumulation": 12
+    }

+This output confirms that the system is:

+- Grouping data correctly by location

+- Capturing trends across time

+- Ready for future use in dashboards, alerts, or decision-making tools

+# Reflection

+**Challenges Faced:**

+Start Job Button Not Working (Azure Stream Analytics).

+At one time, the “Start job” button in the Azure portal appeared to be disabled, even though all configurations were correct.
+Fix: The problem was fixed by saving the query, refreshing the portal, and initiating the job from the Overview tab or by utilizing the Azure CLI.

+Real-Time Data Testing.

+Emulating three distinct IoT devices necessitated executing several scripts concurrently and observing their output separately.
+Fix: Launched three terminal windows and executed each script with the correct device connection string.

+Azure IoT Hub Configuration Confusion.

+Determining which connection string to apply to each device was initially perplexing.
+Fix: Diligently aligned each device’s connection string with the appropriate script and included comments in the code.

+Blob Storage Output Structure.

+The original folder path and output configuration needed verification to make sure that files were correctly saved and accessible.
+Fix: Modified the path pattern and verified that data was saved in line-separated JSON format for straightforward parsing.

+#